goodyduru/goodyduru.github.io/_drafts/2024-04-11-what-i-learned-from-building-a-postgres-extension-in-rust.md

 }
 ```

 It works well, but what if the one task at a time is too limited for you?
 What if you want to keep track of previous tasks?
-The library code is pretty fixed and expect a certain type of data.
+The library function `add_tasks` cannot be changed and expects a specific input type.
 Is it possible to satisfy the library and satisfy your extra needs?
-It turns out that with a bit of casting trick, you could achieve both.
+It turns out both needs could be satisfied with a bit of casting trick.
 Here's how?

 ```rust
 #[repr(C)]